erinvdoyle/instatrip/README.md

   <img src="assets/documentation/googlesheet.png" height="500px"/>
   </p>

 The flow chart for this application was originally designed with pen and paper before I began coding.
-I used Visio once I had an idea of the general structure of InstaTrip and the first few functions in place, and it helped me flesh out the details, stay organized, and create the necessary bridges between functions as the logic of the program became more complex
+I used Visio once I had an idea of the general structure for **InstaTrip** and had the first few functions in place.
+This helped me flesh out the details, stay organized, and create the necessary bridges between functions as the logic of the program grew in complexity
 </details>

 ## Database Structure

-## Google Sheet
+### Google Sheet
 <details>
 <summary> Instatrip Google Sheet </summary>
 <p align="center">
   <img src="assets/documentation/googlesheet.png" height="500px"/>
   </p>

-My introduction to Google Sheets was from Code Institute's extremely helpful Love Sandwiches Walkthrough Project.
+My introduction to Google Sheets was from Code Institute's extremely helpful *Love Sandwiches* walkthrough project.
 I have often said I am not a "spreadsheet person" to my Business Analyst husband, despite my love and need for organization.
 I was more than pleasantly surprised by the ease of use incorporating these Sheets into both the walkthrough and my own project, and can now officially designate myself a Sheet Believer :sparkle:

 My Workbook *Instatrip* consists of a single Sheet.
 This Sheet is composed of 17 columns, 15 of which form the parameters for the user's travel preferences; and 32 rows, with each row representing a European city.

 The column titles are as follows: City, IATA (airport code), Nightlife, History & Culure, Cuisine, Outdoorsy Experiences, Shopping, Off the Beaten Path Exploration, Romantic Adventure, Solo Travel, Hen or Stag Party, Time with Friends or Family, Overall Safety, Accessibility, Public Transportation, Tourism-Friendliness, and English-Speaking

-Data to rank each city with a numeric value from 1-5 for each of the column parameters was collected first from google, and then with the aid of ChatGPT.
+Data to rank each city with a numeric value from 1-5 to populate each of the column parameters was collected first from google, and then with the aid of ChatGPT.
 The program compares these numeric rankings with the user's own rankings to determine which cities make the most suitable destinations
 </details>

-## Ryanair API
+### Ryanair API

 ## Logic Flow